 Math 111 - College Algebra

 The best thing about College Algebra is the connection between algebra and geometry.
-The fact that everything that happens in algebra has a corresponding thing that happens in the picture is an extremely powerful idea that can carry you through a large amount of mathematics.
+The fact that everything happening in algebra has a corresponding thing that happens in the picture is an extremely powerful idea that can carry you through a large amount of mathematics.
 I hope that students who complete my College Algebra course can look at a tough algebra problem and consider switching it to a graphical question -- or take a tough geometric problem and consider switching it to an algebra problem.

 Math 131 - Calculus I